S3-working-group/s3-practical-guide/docs/all.md

 **Distribute the power to influence, to enable people to decide and act for themselves within defined constraints.**

-A <dfn data-info="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</dfn> can support <dfn data-info="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatees</dfn> to deliver value by:
+A <a href="#" class="tooltip" title="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</a> can support <a href="#" class="tooltip" title="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatees</a> to deliver value by:

--   Clearly defining <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn> of autonomy and responsibility
+-   Clearly defining <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domains</a> of autonomy and responsibility
 -   Ensuring there are opportunities for learning and development
 -   Providing support if required